 Early History of the Revels family

-This web page shows only a small excerpt of our Revels research.Another 191 words (14 lines of text) are included under the topic Early Revels History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Revels research.Another 75 words (5 lines of text) covering the years 1305 and 1544 are included under the topic Early Revels History in all our PDF Extended History products and printed products wherever possible.

 Revels Spelling Variations

 are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans